 Amounts owed to related parties pertain to advances received from Orka Geothermal Investments Pte.
-Ltd. (OGI), Biliran Geothermal Holdings Incorporated (BGHI) and SMM.
+Ltd. (OGI) and Biliran Geothermal Holdings Incorporated (BGHI).
 Amounts owed to OGI pertain to funds used in the drilling operations of BGI and purchases paid by OGI in behalf of BGI.
 Amounts owed to BGHI pertain mainly to the amount originally payable to OGI but were sold by the latter to the former in 2014.
 Part of this amount pertains also to miscellaneous expenses paid by BGHI in behalf of BGI.
-Amounts owed to SMM pertain to the advances made to CExCI.

-Dividends payable refers to the cash dividends declared by TMC and RTN to Pacific Metals Co., Ltd. (PAMCO) and Sojitz Corporation (Sojitz) in December 2018 and 2017 and payable in January of the following year.
+Dividends payable refers to the cash dividends declared by TMC and RTN to PAMCO and Sojitz Corporation (Sojitz) in December 2019 and 2018 and payable in January of the following year.
 The amount is net of final withholding tax.